T76-org/instrument-core/README.md

 - Safety features
   - Extensive unit testing harness built into the codebase
   - Last-ditch exception manager that puts the instrument in safe mode on crash and halt

+## FreeRTOS and multitasking support

+The IC uses FreeRTOS to manage all non-critical tasks.
+FreeRTOS is configured to run in single-core mode on core 0, and takes care of all memory management.

+Core 1 is reserved for bare-metal critical tasks that have strict timing and priority requirements.

+TODO: expand this section once we have more information on memory management and core0/core1 interaction.